Cheapest Country for Pilot Training [Out of 15 Good Ones]

 If you reside in the US, you don’t even have to look elsewhere because it is the cheapest when you consider the high standards, facilities, and environment.
 If you are considering Africa, look into South Africa, Kenya, or Nigeria.
 In Asia, the Philippines and India are often the most affordable pilot training countries.
 But if you asked a typical pilot for the cheapest, they’d say, just get on the plane and start flying, as long as it’s in good condition and the license is valid in your own country.
 In the end, we all just want to be able to get a job with our license.

-Please, SHARE this post
+Please SHARE this post

-About Philip Deloria
+Philip Deloria Avatar

 Leave a Reply